cvwjensen/springbootcourse/persistence/persistence/README.md

 The @Test in previous exercise was just for warming up.
 To see if we setup the entities right.
 In this exercise you'll convert the test to an initializing method that runs before every test.

 - Change the annotation to @BeforeEach
 - Change the name to init().

-By doing this you now have a solid, wellknown data foundation for coming tests.
+By doing this you now have a solid, well-known data foundation for coming tests.

 #### Solution
 ```java